-- Explain concepts related to object-oriented paradigm such as class, object, data privacy and encapsulation, constructors and destructors, relationships between classes, class hierarchy, abstraction, inheritance, polymorphism. - 12.
+- 11. Explain concepts related to object-oriented paradigm such as class, object, data privacy and encapsulation, constructors and destructors, relationships between classes, class hierarchy, abstraction, inheritance, polymorphism. - 12.
 Design and model basic class concepts such as constructors, member attributes and methods with defined visibility and present them using an appropriate diagram (class diagram, activity diagram or sequence diagram). - 13.
 Implement a class with concepts such as constructors, member attributes and methods using an appropriate programming language. - 14.
 Design and model concepts of an object-oriented model such as encapsulation, relations of association and class hierarchy, inheritance, overloading, polymorphism and present them using a class diagram. - 15.
 Implement concepts of an object-oriented model such as association and class hierarchy, inheritance, overloading, overriding and polymorphism using an appropriate programming language and based on a designed class diagram. - 16.
-Compare and analyse different model implementations in the object-oriented paradigm such as the use of standard operators, friends of a class and class methods. - 17.
+Compare and analyse different model implementations in the object-oriented paradigm such as the use of standard operators, delegates and class methods. - 17.
 Apply skills and knowledge from object-oriented paradigm to solve problem-solving tasks.

-• Introduction to object-oriented modelling and programming.
-Standards and specificities of a chosen object-oriented language (C++).
-Concepts related to object-oriented paradigm such as class, object, data privacy and encapsulation, constructors and destructors, relationships between classes, class hierarchy, abstraction, inheritance, overloading, polymorphism.

-• Modelling of basic class concepts such as constructors, member attributes and methods with defined visibility by using UML structure diagrams (class diagrams, object diagrams).

-- Definition of classes with member attributes and functions with defined visibility.
+- Introduction to object-oriented modelling and programming.
+Standards and specificities of a chosen object-oriented language (e.g. C#).
+Concepts related to object-oriented paradigm such as class, object, data privacy and encapsulation, constructors and destructors, relationships between classes, class hierarchy, abstraction, inheritance, overloading, polymorphism. - Modelling of basic class concepts such as constructors, member attributes and methods with defined visibility by using UML structure diagrams (class diagrams, object diagrams). - Definition of classes with member attributes and functions with defined visibility.
 Constructors and destructors.
 Overloading of constructors and functions.
 Use of basic system classes and functions, and user-defined classes.
 Dynamic class definition.
-Copy constructor and class references.
-Complex classes, class strings, vectors. - Modelling changes in object state (activity diagram, statechart diagram) and object interaction (sequence diagram, communication diagram). - Relations between classes.
+Complex classes, class strings, iterators. - Modelling changes in object state (activity diagram, statechart diagram) and object interaction (sequence diagram, communication diagram). - Relations between classes.
 Inheritance: types and application of inheritance.
-Modelling and implementation of inheritance.
+Modelling and • implementation of inheritance.
 Class hierarchy and multiple inheritance.
 Function overriding and function overloading.
-Abstract classes, polymorphism, virtual classes. - Function and class templates.
+Abstract classes, polymorphism, interfaces. - Exceptions and events. •

+- Delegates, function and class templates.
 Operator overloading.
-Selected chapters from STL library. - Examples and analysis of object-oriented models and implementation of solutions to problemsolving tasks from various fields of application.
+Selected class libraries. • - Examples and analysis of object-oriented models and implementation of solutions to problem-• solving tasks from various fields of application.

-lectures  individual assignments
+⊠ lectures individual assignments

 5. Manner of instruction seminars and workshops multimedia and network

- exercises ☐ laboratories
+🔀 exercises 🔀 laboratories

 🔀 distance learning mentorship

-🗌 fieldwork other
+fieldwork other

-6. Comments Classes are held in blended form, by combining classroom work, individual work outside the classroom and e-learning, using a lear management system (LMS).
-A detailed schedule with online lesso and classroom lectures will be defined in the syllabus.
-When they into this course, students will be instructed to use the tools availa the system.
+6. Comments Classes are held in blended form, by combining classroom work, individual work outside the classroom and e-learning, using a learn management system (LMS).
+A detailed schedule with online lesson and classroom lectures will be defined in the syllabus.
+When they e into this course, students will be instructed to use the tools availab the system.